Staub Braiser – Premium French Cast Iron Cookware

 Both are exceptional tools — but for those who love slow cooking and rich flavor, the Staub Braiser often gets the edge with its superior heat retention and steam-locking design.

-What’s the difference between a braiser and a Dutch oven?
+Is a Staub braiser better than a Dutch oven?

 Subscribe and get discount